Visual schema

 5) Applications

-Role: analyses, cases, demonstrations, comparisons.
-An application illustrates a definition or framework on a real context.
+Role: analyses, cases, demonstrations, and comparisons.
+An application illustrates a definition or a framework in a situated context.

 Precedence rules